Joshua Gibson Sr.

 Going back to the Grays once more, Gibson hit .347, 4th in the 1942 NNL, and led the league with 14 homers, one less than the next two players combined.
 He tied for fourth in the league with 8 doubles and was third with three steals.
 Gibson hit one home run 540' in Municipal Stadium.
 In the 1942 Negro World Series, Gibson was held to just 1 for 13 (.077) against Satchel Paige, Hilton Smith and Jack Matchett in a rare moment of struggling.
 He was 2 for 3 with an RBI and two walks in the first East-West Game of the year and 1 for 4 with a run, RBI, two walks and an error in the second.

 At age 31, Gibson battled alcoholism, nervous breakdowns and possibly drug problems as well.
 He was frequently in a Washington, DC sanitarium in 1943.
 He still tore up the NNL for a .449 average (third in the league), 22 homers (more than the next three players - Lenny Pearson, Leonard and Larry Doby - combined), 33 doubles (13 more than runner-up Leonard) and 8 triples (tied for fifth).
+His ten home runs at Griffith Stadium were more than the entire 1943 Washington Senators hit that year.
 He went 1 for 3 with a walk in the 1943 East-West Game.
 In the 1943 Negro World Series, he hit .250 with a grand slam to win game five.

 Gibson kept on smacking the ball in 1944, hitting .369 to take Homestead to another pennant.
 He was 4th in the NNL in average, homered 17 times (almost double runner-up Leonard's 9), hit eight doubles (fifth) and led the league with 12 triples, as many as the next two players (Leonard and Ray Brown) combined.
+He once again outhomered the entire Senators team at Griffith Stadium, 5 to 1.
 He was 2 for 3 with a walk, double and run in the 1944 East-West Game.
 In the 1944 Negro World Series, he was 8 for 16 with a homer to lead the team past the Birmingham Barons.

 In 1945, Gibson hit .323 to lead Homestead to the front of the NNL pack again.
 He was third with four triples and hit 11 homers, more than the runner-up Wild Bill Wright, with five, and either of the number three players (Leonard and Campanella), each with four, put together.